skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 than half the size of Crossway.
 The buildings are low and made of wood.
 There is very little stonework here in town.
 Most of the buildings are built along a single street, which is wide and filled with ruts.
-(To modern eyes, this town would look vaguely old-west – Shamus) It has a wide open area around the well in the center of town.
+It has a wide open area around the well in the center of town.
 The gates are manned by conventional guards; no elite guards are to be seen.

+> To modern eyes, this town would look vaguely old-west.

 They are pulled over at the gate, and their papers are inspected.
 Once everything is settled, the enter the city.